shivangthakur-007/practice_fullstack/practice_server/README.md

 - Containerize an application
 For the rest of this guide, you'll be working with a simple todo list manager that runs on Node.js.
 If you're not familiar with Node.js, don't worry.
 This guide doesn't require any prior experience with JavaScript.

+- asynchronous function
+=>
+The word "asynchronous" is derived from the Greek words "a-" (meaning "not") and "synchronos" (meaning "at the same time").
+Therefore, "asynchronous" means "not at the same time" or "not coordinated in time."

+In general, asynchronous is used to describe events or processes that occur at different times or at different speeds.
+For example, two cars traveling at different speeds are asynchronous, as is a person walking and a person running.
+In the context of communication, asynchronous means that the sender and receiver are not communicating in real time.
+For example, email is an asynchronous form of communication, while a phone call is a synchronous form of communication.

+Here are some examples of how the word "asynchronous" is used in a sentence:

+"The two databases are asynchronous, which means that they do not update each other in real time."
+"The students in the online class completed the assignments asynchronously, which means that they could work on them at their own pace."
+"The doctor and patient communicated asynchronously via email, which allowed the patient to ask questions at their own convenience."